 I cannot truly say what the outcome of all this is as it is an ongoing matter, but at our current state, it is highly likely that the council will postpone the bill until further notice; it isn’t a priority to them, even though it definitely is to us.
 With our continuous uproarious response through social media and taking it to the streets, one can only hope that the government will finally step up and listen.
 I’ve made my stance very clear; donating to organizations that aid survivors and sparking conversations about this “taboo” topic through social media, in the classroom, and at home.
 These healthy discussions prompted me to reflect about the state of my country and fueled the sense of urgency.
 Admittedly, I wish I could have done more to help out, but for now all I can do is remain resilient and use my voice, as the future is dependent on public participation.

+Hey!
+Very interesting topic to discuss, it’s definitely something we can see your passion and interest in.
+Trying to make the community better is definitely a plus point.

+I think instead of taking a lot of time in explaining what the bill is about or how the process was delayed from 2017 to 2019, I’d like to see a bit more about how you were affected by this idea or belief.
+While you did include some stories where you were—unfortunately—affected by people with impure motives, I didn’t exactly understand how you personally reflected on the delayment of the bill.
+A lot of the content in the third and fourth paragraph addressed the general concerns of the people.
+Aside from the issues in the second paragraph, I’d like to see more of your personal observations.
+How would this bill directly affect you?
+What does this bill mean to your identity and belief?

+I did notice the “donating to organizations..” but the belief you’re challenging becomes a bit confusing.
+Are you acting to challenge rape culture in the country, or are you questioning the failure to pass a bill that would challenge rape culture?
+The fourth paragraph felt a bit out of place, I think this could be rewritten.
+If you’d like to connect them, maybe instead of mentioning the bill first.
+You could talk about the idea of “lack of laws to deter rape culture” and then cite the failure of the bill.
+This would keep the flow of the essay more clear.